 Please mail HCSO Fee payments to:

-All requests for off-duty deputies must be made in writing and submitted via e-mail or fax.
+All requests for off-duty deputies must be made in writing with the completed forms submitted via e-mail or fax.
 Failure to complete all applicable information on any form may result in processing delays.

 Once the Off-Duty Employer account is established (by submittal of all forms described under Initial Requests), all subsequent requests may be made by e-mail or fax of an Off-Duty Deputy Request Form.